 Though it may often appear to be engaging in wasteful abundance, the producing economy is suffering from a severe scarcity of money, and it’s working under a system where the only way to get more money into the system is to borrow it.
 So we have a vicious circle where the necessity to pay the existing debt creates this horrible scarcity of money, and the only way to relieve the scarcity is to borrow more money, which aggravates the scarcity, which is only relieved by borrowing more money…

 Essentially it’s operating like a pyramid scheme.
 In order to stay alive it has to grow, and the only way it can grow is to cannibalize and destabilize itself further.
 The more it grows the more and faster it has to grow, and the more unstable it becomes.
-The graph below shows the decade by decade “progress” of this phenomenon over the last 50 years.
-(This shows the same statistics as the previous graph in 10-year increments (up through 2012) and without the breakdown of the components.)
+The graph below shows the decade by decade “progress” of this phenomenon since 1960.

-Notice that in 1962 debt was just a little more than twice the supply of money.
-In 2012, it’s almost exactly four times as much.
+Notice that in 1960 debt was just a little more than twice the supply of money.
+By 2010, it’s about four times as much.
 The graph below shows the same figures only without the adjustment for inflation, which gives a slightly clearer picture of what’s happening mathematically.

 Exponential growth, for those not familiar, is when something grows by multiplying itself.
 If something grows by a percentage, eventually it will double.
 If it continues to grow by the same percentage, it will double again in the same period of time.
-Averaged over the last 30 years, debt in the United States has been doubling about every 10 years.
-It was previously doubling faster than that, but it was slowed down by the bursting of the dot com bubble and it was slowed slightly by the crisis of 2008.
-If the trend continues we will have $80 trillion dollars of debt by 2022 and $160 trillion by 2032.
-The numbers are becoming completely disconnected from the real world.
+Debt in the U.S. has been doubling about every 20 years.

 Grow or Die